JuliusViktor/react-firebase-chat/README.md

 # Lama Dev Chat App Starter template

-The purpose of this Chat App is to be use inside my website for chatting system inside the website
+The purpose of this Chat App is to be used inside my website for chatting system inside the website

-Linkora
+Linkora INC